sebadob/hiqlite/README.md

 ## Project Status

 This project is in an early phase and I have some things on the TODO before I can release the first v0.1.0.
-Until these TODO's are finished, I will not not care about any changelog or something like that, because it costs more time and effort than it's worth at this point.
+Until these TODO's are finished, I will not care about any changelog or something like that, because it costs more time and effort than it's worth at this point.

 However, you can take a look at the integration test (`hiqlite/tests/`) or the example.
 These do work fine so far.